trollaklass/troll-of-fame-reason/README.md

 #### Step 1 - Configuration and Invariance

 ![invariant](./invariant.png)
+_No matter the year, the 31st of December is a New Year's Eve_

 - For a simpler start, we already configured the build dependencies and created generators for `Elf` and `Troll` in the test lib.
 - PBT tests are located in [Elf_prop.re](./test/lib/Elf_prop.re) and [Troll_prop.re](./test/lib/Troll_prop.re)